Mark Antony: Ides of March

+When Antony offered Caesar the crown, there had been minor applause but mostly silence from the crowd.
+When Caesar refused it, however, the crowd was enthusiastic.
+The event presented a powerful message: a diadem was a symbol of a king.
+By refusing it, Caesar demonstrated he had no intention of making himself king.
+Antony's motive for such actions is not clear and it is unknown if he acted with Caesar's prior approval or on his own.
+While commonly described as an event that was "scripted", who was central to planning it is unclear.
+One argument is that Antony moved forward with the gesture on his own accord, possibly to embarrass or flatter Caesar.
+A later claim was that he was actually trying to convince Caesar not to go through with a kingship.
+By other accounts, it was Caesar's enemies who planned the incident as a way to frame him, with it being claimed two enemies of Caesar approached him to argue he should take the diadem.
+Another theory, one especially popular at the time, was that Caesar himself had orchestrated the event to test public support on him becoming king.

 A group of senators resolved to kill Caesar to prevent him from establishing a monarchy.
 Chief among them were Marcus Junius Brutus and Gaius Cassius Longinus.
 Although Cassius was "the moving spirit" in the plot, winning over the chief assassins to the cause of tyrannicide, Brutus, with his family's history of deposing Rome's kings, became their leader.
 Cicero, though not personally involved in the conspiracy, later claimed Antony's actions sealed Caesar's fate as such an obvious display of Caesar's preeminence motivated them to act.
 Originally, the conspirators had planned to eliminate not only Caesar but also many of his supporters, including Antony, but Brutus rejected the proposal, limiting the conspiracy to Caesar alone.
 With Caesar preparing to depart for Parthia in late March, the conspirators prepared to act when Caesar appeared for the senate meeting on the Ides of March (15 March).